chhiara/git-annex-tutorial/README.md

 $ cp ../datasets/brainptm_data_for_optmization/brain_mask_reg_FMRIB58_FA_1mm.nii.gz .
 ```

 Similarly to git, to track a file in the repository it is necessary to add the file,  and commit the change.
 Let's note that the command to add files is <code>git annex add <file> </code>, that differs from the git command <code>git add <file> </code>.
-The <code>git commit<file></code> command is instead the same as the one in git.
+The <code>git commit<file></code> command is instead the same as in git.

 ```shell
 $ git annex add brain_mask_reg_FMRIB58_FA_1mm.nii.gz